Javinator9889/BitCoinPools/README.md

 Here you have the link where you will be able to *read the docs* for this app: https://javinator9889.github.io/BitCoinPools/

+(Doing a test) -> This should reference the issue: https://github.com/Javinator9889/BitCoinPools/issues/2

 ## Changelog